 Nymph Falls Nature Park protects 61 hectares (151 acres) of second-growth forest located on the north side of the Puntledge River.
 The river and falls rage over series of exposed bedrock ledges, from fall to spring, to the delight of white water enthusiasts.
 In summer, the glacial waters run calm, clear and cool, making the park and nearby Barber’s Hole popular spots for a refreshing dip on hot days.

-The spectacular Nymph Falls cascade over fish ladders blasted out 70 years ago to help spawning salmon swim upstream.
+The spectacular Nymph Falls cascade over fish ladders blasted out in 1977 to help spawning salmon swim upstream.
 Watch fish returning in October and November to leap their way up the falls.
 A rock outcrop at the shore provides a good location to view the river, the falls and fish ladder, as well as a sunny site to picnic, sunbathe and swim.
 Steps to the river located just 40m downstream of the falls provide access to the rock outcrops and pools of clear water.
 The falls are an easy ½ km stroll from the parking lot along a wide and gentle trail.
 The trail to the falls is wheelchair friendly with designated parking stalls at the trailhead.
 Anyone using mobility aids can reach the falls and enjoy a one of the most scenic views in the Valley.

 Comox Valley residents use hydroelectric power generated by BC Hydro from the river and dam at Comox Lake.
 A siren indicates the river is about to become faster and higher.
 When you hear the siren, evacuate the river and riverside area immediately.